Filip1010/Pabau/README.md

 # Rick and Morty Characters Explorer ​✅​ <br>

 A fully responsive React + TypeScript application that displays characters from the Rick and Morty GraphQL API using Apollo Client.
-Users can filter, sort, and infinitely scroll through characters with live language switching between English and German.
+Users can filter, sort, and infinitely scroll through characters with live language switching between English German and Spanish.
 <br>